jiry17/PolyGen/README.md

 # Polygen

-The artifact for OOPSLA 21 submission #542 "Generalizable Synthesis Through Unification".
+Artifact for OOPSLA'21: Generalizable Synthesis Through Unification.

+The updates of this project can be found on [GitHub](https://github.com/jiry17/PolyGen).

 ### Install